-Students in the Honors Program at the University of Nevada, Reno may be eligible to join or be selected for honor societies, including Phi Kappa Phi and the Golden Key International Honour Society.
+Students in the Honors College at the University of Nevada, Reno may be eligible to join or be selected for honor societies, including Phi Kappa Phi and the Golden Key International Honour Society.
 Learn more about each group below.

 Phi Kappa Phi